rohit455273/assertive.base/cran-comments.md

 ## Release Summary

-This release contains minor fixes and documentation updates.
+This release contains an emergency fix to merge_dots_with_list

 ## Test Environments